 Earlier this year, California’s Clean Vehicle Rebate Project (CVRP) launched Rebate Now in the San Diego region, a pilot project primarily established by the California Air Resources Board (CARB) to help lower-income consumers acquire passenger EVs.
 It gives eligible residents the opportunity to be approved for a CVRP rebate prior to purchasing or leasing a new vehicle.
 This contrasts with the current CVRP rebate that is issued after the EV sale or lease.

 Consumers who are preapproved for the rebate can confidently walk into a dealership knowing that they can use it toward their down payment.
 For most consumers, but particularly for lower-income consumers who might not be able to afford the upfront price, Rebate Now can make a big difference in whether or not they decide to purchase or lease an EV.
 It not only helps lower the cost of the vehicle, but it also means that they do not have to wait for the rebate reimbursement.
-While Rebate Now is currently only available in San Diego County, it’s anticipated it will be available statewide within the next 6-12 months.

 Increased EV rebates